 - Networking events with industry and community leaders

 - Site visits to regional companies and institutes

-- Completion of spring and fall seminars, three credit hours each semester
+- Completion of two semesters, three credit hours each semester

-- Completion of a pre-approved internship, up to three credit hours
+- Completion of an internship or equivalent co-curricular, up to three credit hours

 - Attendance at guest speaker presentations

 - Participation in site visits to regional companies and institutes

 - Attendance at select SEI, E. J. Ourso College of Business, and LSU networking events with industry and community leaders

 - In addition, although not required, students are strongly encouraged to participate in LSU’s Venture Challenge business plan competition during their Fellows tenure

 This program is not limited to business students.
 Any student with a strong interest in innovation and entrepreneurship will be considered.
 Previous fellows have majored in agriculture, engineering (all disciplines), computer science, psychology, political science, textiles, as well as a variety of business majors.